-Item: New WLS Collection Development Policy & Revisions to Workplace Violence,

-Board Meetings, and Sexual Harassment Prevention Policies

-Background: The WLS Governance Committee does an annual review of WLS policies.
+ltem: New WLS Collection Development Policy & Revisions to Workplace Violence, Board Meetings, and Sexual Harassment Prevention Policies Background: The WLS Governance Committee does an annual review of WLS policies.
 Several recent changes in New York State law and New York State Labor Law indicated a review for compliance to these changes.
 Status: The Governance Committee met on August 30th to discuss potential revisions related to the changes in law for the following WLS Policies: Sexual Harassment (Policy #17) and Workplace Violence (Policy #3).
 The draft revisions to each are attached, and the committee unanimously voted to bring these changes to the Board of Trustees for approval.
 Given recent amendments to the New York State Open Meeting Law, the committee discussed the Board Meeting Participation via Video Conference (Policy #16).
-Based upon the advice of staff and recent full board discussions, the committee decided that permitting remote trustee participation in board meetings would be cumbersome and expensive.
-Possible changes to the current policy were discussed, and a copy of the draft revised policy is attached.

-In addition, the committee discussed a proposed new Collection Development policy.
-The draft version of this new policy is attached.

-Per regular procedure, these revisions are being presented one meeting in advance as an Information Item with official approval to be sought at the next regularly scheduled Board meeting, which will be held in October 2022.
+Based upon the advice of staff and recent full board discussions, the committee decided that permitting remote trustee participation in board meetings would be cumbersome and expensive and discussed possible changes to the current policy.
+In addition, a proposed new Collection Development policy was reviewed.
+The draft revisions of the above-mentioned policies as well as the new policy regarding Collection Development are attached.
+Per regular procedure, these revisions and new policy were presented in advance as an Information Item at the September meeting and official approval is now being sought.
+Recommended Action: Approval of the recommended revisions to the above-mentioned WLS Policies and approval of the new policy for Collection Development.

-Any questions can be directed to Cathy Draper, Chair of the Governance Committee.

-September 27, 2022
+October 25, 2022